Sulfur–iodine cycle

 The sulfur–iodine cycle (S–I cycle) is a three-step thermochemical cycle used to produce hydrogen.

 The S–I cycle consists of three chemical reactions whose net reactant is water and whose net products are hydrogen and oxygen.
 All other chemicals are recycled.
 The S–I process requires an efficient source of heat.

 Process description

-The three reactions that produce hydrogen are as follows:
+The three reactions combined to produce hydrogen are the following: